Sheltered swimming beaches and bays make up the southern Hutt Valley along with a rugged and beautiful south coast with three lighthouses to explore

 Hop on the ferry over to this small island and spot the unique creatures that call it home – you’ll have to be searched upon arrival to make sure there are no stowaway pests in your gear.
 There are a series of small loop tracks around the island, each offering a different view around the surrounding harbour and across to the shores of Wellington City and Petone.
 Those who fancy an overnight adventure can camp or stay in the simple accommodation on the island for a truly peaceful retreat.

 When you get off the ferry in Days Bays, wander along the seaside neighbourhoods complete with cafes and picnic spots aplenty.
-Hire a bike from The Bikeshed Pencarrow and pedal the rugged 8km coastal track to Pencarrow Lighthouse – New Zealand’s first permanent light.
-If you prefer a bit of assistance, e-bikes are available soon.
+Hire a bike from Wildfinder Pencarrow and pedal the rugged 8km coastal track to Pencarrow Lighthouse – New Zealand’s first permanent light.
+If you prefer a bit of assistance, e-bikes are available.

 When you see how wild the landscape is here, at the narrow entrance to the harbour, it’ll make sense that this was the first lighthouse built in New Zealand.
 A second was built below, having previously been home to the country’s only female lighthouse keeper (and her six children), this historic spot is now a great place to rest for a picnic.
 If your thighs are feeling up to it, you can continue on your bike or on foot to the wetlands of Parangarahu Lakes.